Protecting our future leaders from COVID-19 is the top priority as school rolls in this 2020-2021 year.

 2) What About Campus Visitors?

-Do what you will, there are bound to be a few campus visitors during a school day.
+Do what you will, there are bound to be a few campus visitors during the day when schools reopen.
 You can try to minimize visitors by having virtual parent meetings and limiting unnecessary visitors like sales calls.
 The key is to put together a plan.

 Who will greet visitors, and where?
 Can you establish one "safe zone" or one classroom to use for all visitors?
 Once you have a plan in place, the CDC recommends posting signage to give your visitors a heads up to your game plan before they step foot through the door.